-It’s been a long journey to the top for Tyler "Ninja" Blevins.
-But at 26 years old, he’s the king of Twitch.
+It’s been a long journey to the top for Ninja.
+But at 30 years old, he’s one of the most popular names in gaming.

-Ninja started out as a competitive Halo player in 2009, starting with Halo 3 and competing in the game for the next seven years through to Halo 5.
-He competed for teams like Cloud9, Team Liquid, and Renegades, winning a number of tournaments including the MLG Fall Championship 2012.
+Ninja started out as a competitive Halo player in 2009, beginning with Halo 3 and competing in the game for the next seven years through to Halo 5.
+He represented teams such as Cloud9, Team Liquid, and Renegades, winning a number of tournaments, including the MLG Fall Championship 2012.

-While still competing Halo, Ninja branched out into streaming.
+While still competing in Halo, Ninja branched out into streaming.
 He started out streaming Halo, and added games like Titanfall and Call of Duty to his schedule.
-Eventually he picked up H1Z1, and battle royale titles took him into the next phase of his career.
+Eventually, he picked up H1Z1, and battle royale titles took him into the next phase of his career.